rossberg/boulder-dash/README.md

 [Boulder Dash](https://en.wikipedia.org/wiki/Boulder_Dash_(video_game)) was my favourite computer game in the 8-bit era, first released on the Atari 400/800 in 1984.
 Though I never owned an 8-bit machine myself, I had friends that I annoyed enough to let me play it on theirs.

-This is a homage to its 40th anniversary in form of a fairly faithful clone of the original game, implemented in just a few 100 lines of OCaml.
+This is a homage to its 40th anniversary in form of a fairly faithful and feature-complete clone of the original game and its first successor, implemented in just a few lines of OCaml.

-Version 2 also was an excuse to play with the OCaml bindings to popular graphics engines, and hence, it comes with 3 possible backends:
+Version 2 of it was an excuse for me to mess around with the OCaml bindings to popular graphics engines, and hence, it comes with 3 possible backends:

 1. the homely bare OCaml [Graphics](https://github.com/ocaml/graphics) library,
 2. the [TSDL](https://github.com/dbuenzli/tsdl) binding to the [SDL](https://www.libsdl.org) API,
 3. the [Raylib](https://github.com/tjammer/raylib-ocaml) binding to the [Raylib](https://www.raylib.com/) game engine.

-The above is in order of increasingly better user experience, for the price of a harder build experience.
+The above is in order of increasingly better user experience, for the price of a potentially harder build experience.
 Some unfortunate [limitations](#limitations) apply to the Graphics library option in particular.

 In theory, all versions should run on Windows, Mac, and Linux, though I was too lazy to test all combinations, and had trouble installing some of the dependencies on some of the systems.